RM-JB/rm-landing/README.md

 Here are different usaes and variations on the styles provided in this repository.

-How to set up a page:
-  Add this to the blank page:
+Add this to the blank page to get things started:

     <link rel="stylesheet" href="https://cdn.jsdelivr.net/gh/RM-JB/rm-landing@main/rm-landing.css">
     <div id="rm-landing">